Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: The Proposed Pipeline for Writer Identification and Writer Retrieval

 where $w_{k} = 2\alpha c_{k}$ and $b_{k} = -\alpha\Vert c_{k} \Vert^{2}$.
 However, in \cite{arandjelovic2013all} the authors propose decoupling dependencies of parameters $c_{k}$, $w_{k}$, and $b_{k}$ as it will brings greater flexibility to the model.
-In this manner NetVLAD layer consists of three independent set of learnable parameters.
+In this manner, NetVLAD layer consists of three independent set of learnable parameters.
 We crop the ResNet-20 at the last convolutional layer and view it as a $D$-dimensional (here $D = 64$) local image descriptor.
-As depicted in Figure \ref{fig:3_writer_identification_pipeline_2} the NetVLAD layer can be decomposed into CNN layers connected in an acyclic graph.
-Equation (\ref{eq:3_writer_identification_pipeline_4}) represents the soft-max activation function.
+As depicted in Figure \ref{fig:img_4}, the NetVLAD layer can be decomposed into CNN layers connected in an acyclic graph.
+Equation (\ref{eq:eq_4}) represents the soft-max activation function.
 So the soft-assignments of local image descriptor $x_{i}$ to clusters $c_{k}$ can be viewed as applying a $1 \times 1$ convolution layer with $K$ filters representing $w_{k}$ and biases as $b_{k}$ followed by the soft-max activation function to obtain final soft-assignments $\Bar{\alpha}_{k}(x_{i})$.
 The final output is $K \times D \times 1$-dimensional representing the full embedding for local image descriptor $x_{i}$.\\ The authors in \cite{arandjelovic2013all} regard the output of the last convolutional layer with $H \times W \times D$ map as a set of $D$-dimensional descriptors at $H \times W$ spatial locations in input image which are further embedded and pooled by the NetVLAD layer.
-However, by using ResNet-20 with image patches of size $32 \times 32$ as feature extractor, output of the last convolutional layer becomes $1 \times 1 \times 64$ map which we consider as $64$-dimensional local image descriptor extracted from the input image patch.
+However, by using ResNet-20 with image patches of size $32 \times 32$ as feature extractor, the output of the last convolutional layer becomes $1 \times 1 \times 64$ map which we consider as $64$-dimensional local image descriptor extracted from the input image patch.
 Passing this descriptor (with $H =1$ and $W = 1$) enables NetVLAD layer to learn the respective local image descriptor embedding.
-So in this manner, the NetVLAD layer functions as generalized VLAD embedding. $\ell_{2}$-normalization is employed prior to learning from semi-hard triplets. \paragraph*{Learning from Semi-Hard Triplets.} We wish to learn VLAD embedding representation $\phi_{\text{VLAD}}(x)$ constrained to lie on $K \times D$-dimensional hypersphare, i.e. $\Vert \phi_{\text{VLAD}}(x) \Vert = 1$, such that two embeddings belonging to the image(s) of the same writer be close together in the embedding space while embeddings of images with different writers lie far away from each other.
-However, we don't want to push the train embeddings of images each writer to collapse into very small clusters.
+So in this manner, the NetVLAD layer functions to learn the generalized VLAD embeddings.
+Prior to forwarding the embeddings extracted from the NetVLAD layer to the triplet loss, they are $\ell_{2}$-normalized. \paragraph*{Learning from Semi-Hard Triplets.} A quite well strategy to learn the parameters of the network to reach a good encoding is through triplet loss function.
+We wish to learn VLAD embedding representation $\phi_{\text{VLAD}}(x)$ constrained to lie on $K \times D$-dimensional hypersphare, i.e. $\Vert \phi_{\text{VLAD}}(x) \Vert = 1$, such that two embeddings belonging to the image(s) of the same writer be close together in the embedding space while embeddings of images with different writers lie far away from each other.
 The only requirement is that given two positive embeddings of the same writer and one negative embedding, the negative should be farther away than the positive by some margin $m$.
 This requirement can be translated into a loss between triplets.
 The loss will be defined over triplets of embeddings: an anchor $\phi_{a}$, a positive of the same writer as the anchor $\phi_{p}$, and a negative of a different writer $\phi_{n}$.
 For some distance on the embedding space $d$, the loss of a triplets $(\phi_{a}, \phi_{p}, \phi_{n})$ is: